 The Study, its website and its administrators are fully independent from both FamilyTreeDNA and the Clan Irwin Association, although the Study continues to support the Association and to recognize that the interests and memberships of the two entities have considerable overlap.

 This November 2022 Update is the 33rd update of our Study.
 Highlights include:

 Our Study now has results for 608 yDNA testers, of whom 126 (21%) have completed BigY tests.

-The Study has identified 46 branches, the largest of which, the Border Irwins, now has 379 testers, of whom 67 have taken BigY700 tests.
+The Study has identified 48 branches, the largest of which, the Border Irwins, now has 393 testers, representing 65% of all testers.

-The remainder of our Border Irwins who are not yet on this genetic tree are recommended to consider taking BigY700 test, now at reduced prices.
+The remainder of our Border Irwins who are not yet on this genetic tree are recommended to consider taking BigY700 test.

 Our Study remains amongst the leaders in the evolving issues addressed by Surname DNA projects, particularly in our ability to connect conventional pedigrees to the haplotree of mankind.